This page was updated July 16, 2020

 Visitation with your loved ones

-We understand how difficult it is to not be able to visit with your loved ones in person.
-As directed by the CDC and the Department of Health, we continue to safeguard our residents by closing our campus to visitors and we await guidance on reopening procedures.
+We understand how difficult it has been is to not be able to visit with your loved ones in person.
+Now that we have received guidelines on reopening from the CDC and the Department of Health, we are developing our visitation plan which we will post here when it is ready.
+In the meantime, we continue to safeguard our residents by closing our facility to visitors until August 7.
 Our greatest priorities are to ensure that our residents are well cared for and that our employees are working in a safe and healthy environment.

 In accordance with Governor Cuomo’s most Executive Order dated May 11, 2020, we are testing all staff once per week.
 All staff are screened daily when they arrive at our facility.
 If a staff member tests positive, he/she is placed on mandatory quarantine for 14 days and must test negative for COVID-19 prior to returning to work.